Skip to main content

 Employment Start Date - Required field

-• Field must be formatted to “Date” type - In Excel browse to: Highlight fields > Home tab > Number section > Dropdown box – select either Short Date or Long Date
+Field must be formatted to “Date” type - In Excel browse to: Highlight fields > Home tab > Number section > Dropdown box – select either Short Date or Long Date.

-• If the Employment Start Date isn’t a valid date (e.g. 31/04/20), it will populate with
+If the Employment Start Date isn’t a valid date (e.g. 31/04/20), it will populate with the date of import instead.

 Employment Status

-• Must be one of: Full-time, Part-time, Contract or Intern
+Must be one of:

-• If left blank, Employment Status is recorded as Full-time by default
+⚠CAUTION: If left blank, Employment Status is recorded as Full-time by default

 Position